henrique-eguchi/challenges/README.md

 ### What do you think is the weakest part of your project?

-- UI is not that good, it's readable though haha.
-For instance, here's a swiftui challenge I did in the past that show up my SwiftUI skills based on a prototype https://github.com/henrique-eguchi/challenges/tree/main/SwiftUI/dvorak-challenge
+- UI is not that good, since there's no provided prototypes

 ### Is there any other information you’d like us to know?